Resources

 Is it a Conflict of Interest to have a Medical Consultant Review other Physicians' Diagnoses and Treatment?

 No. In order to evaluate whether the treatment provided by a physician was appropriate, another physician must be consulted.
-The medical consultant provides an informed, objective opinion about the “standard of practice” and explains why the treatment was appropriate or inappropriate.
+The medical consultant provides an informed, objective opinion about whether the treatment provided met the "standard of practice" or whether further investigation is warranted.

 What type of Complaints do Medical Consultants Review?